 Things to know about elite status shortcuts:

 - Earning one level of status doesn’t help you get to the next.
-For example, if you have Platinum status from the IHG Rewards Club Premier credit card, you are just as far from Spire Elite status as someone with no status at all — you’ll still need either 70 nights, 120K elite-qualifying points, or $40K in spend on a qualifying credit card to reach Diamond status.
+For example, if you have Platinum status from the IHG Rewards Club Premier credit card, you are just as far from Diamond Elite status as someone with no status at all — you’ll still need either 70 nights, 120K elite-qualifying points, or $40K in spend on a qualifying credit card to reach Diamond status.
 You don’t get any credit towards the next level up.

 - Unlike competitors, IHG has no lifetime elite status so there is no disadvantage to shortcuts in terms of lifetime credit lost

 |Status||Points per $ at most brands||Points per $ at Staybridge Suites & Candlewood Suites|